 This is an ice cream cookbook that features a few “basic recipe” options including creamy vanilla, lightened up vanilla, and non-dairy coconut.
 Then there are lots of mix-in ideas to use with one of the basic recipes (as well as milkshake, pie, and ice cream topper recipes).

 The recipes are so simple, and there are tons and tons of tasty flavor ideas.

 My favorites: ginger pumpkin spice ice cream, peanut butter chocolate ripple ice cream, and roasted strawberry ice cream.

 But it’s tough to choose, because every recipe looks and sounds wonderful.

-Here are all the ingredients you’ll need to make the Peaches and Coconut Cream Pops.
+Here are the step-by-step instructions for Peaches and Coconut Cream Pops:

-I use both regular coconut milk as well as light coconut milk in this recipe.
+Both regular coconut milk as well as light coconut milk are used in this recipe.

 The regular coconut milk is to create a “cream” that will give the pops a rich, thick consistency.

 The light coconut milk is to add more coconut flavor without adding lots of additional calories and fat.